energywebfoundation/ewai-market/README.md

 # START HERE

+---

+### **🐲🦑 THERE BE ELVES AND GREMLINS LURKING.
+THIS REPO IS IN AN ALPHA PROTOTYPE STAGE AND YOU CAN EXPECT TO RUN INTO PROBLEMS. 🦑🐲**

+---

 A considerable amount of setup is required before this repo can be used.
 Please therefore start by [Reading the EWAI Docs](https://energy-web-foundation-energyweb-ewai.readthedocs-hosted.com/).

 An EWAI deployment consists of an [EWAI-SERVER](https://github.com/energywebfoundation/ewai) instance paired with an [EWAI-MARKET](https://github.com/energywebfoundation/ewai-market) instance (along with supporting EnergyWeb components):